matrix-org/sygnal/docs/applications.md

 #### Notification format

-The notification as received by your web application will contain the following keys (assuming they were sent by the homeserver).
+The notification as received by your web application will contain the following keys (assuming non-null values were sent by the homeserver).
 These are the same as specified in [the push gateway spec](https://matrix.org/docs/spec/push_gateway/r0.1.0#post-matrix-push-v1-notify), but the sub-keys of `counts` (`unread` and `missed_calls`) are flattened into the notification object.